 You start each game trapped in a random room that is slowly overcome with Zombies.
 Each room has three game play types that randomly occur, Standard, Hazard, and Boss Battle.

 See?
 Told ya there’d be traps.
 Well okay, so maybe hazards aren’t traps per definition, but still – same thing (almost).
-Standard mode’s your typical survival, with boss battle also being self-explanatory.
-Ain’t all fun and brains though, as figuring out what the heck happened and who’s behind it all, involves… wait for it… collecting comic book pages.
+Standard mode is your typical survival, with boss battle also being self-explanatory.
+It isn’t all fun and brains though, as figuring out what the heck happened and who’s behind it all, involves… wait for it… collecting comic book pages.
 Anything’s possible when the dead have risen from their grave, I guess?
 Also, those masks I mentioned earlier actually include a shark’s head!
 Why?
 Again, why not?
 Remember, the bloody undead are wandering around, so one can safely assume that logic has gone out the window.

 If the Kickstarter demo is any indication, the fun remains intact though.
 However, since it’s an alpha, the usual ‘not a reflection of the final product’ does apply.
 So go ahead and take it for a spin; especially if you’re considering becoming a backer.
 At the time of writing, $588 of $23000 has been pledged, so there are still ways to go (and 23 days left) for Zombie Mode.

 Whenever I see an upcoming game on Kickstarter or IndieGogo, my mind immediately jumps to “why resort to crowdfunding?”, and this is no different.
 Well, Tony Dimovski claims that a successful campaign will enable him to expand the number of rooms, add more zombie types, create as many weapons and faces (masks) as imaginable, and more.
 Basically, your average crowdfunded development plan.
 Certainly beats not knowing why a developer is in need of additional funding, and more importantly, why you should help him/her/them get it.